Reilly Lake Deluxe Outpost

 The camp also has a little shop/storage building, generator building, and an out of the way camp attendant cabin.

 There are six boats Alumarine boats available for use at Reilly Lake.
 Very strong and durable Canadian made boats built for northern camp use and rugged northern lakes.
 All boats have casting decks and VHF radios so you can keep in communication with your buddies or the camp attendant if you need to.
 Typically we have enough boats for two fishermen per boat.
-Four 16 and two 18 footer boats are available.
+Six 16 footer boats are available.
 Motors will be 15 and 20 horsepower Yamaha’s.
 Our oldest motor is 2 years old with some brand new for the 2020 season.
 Boats are equipped with nets, fish tubs, paddles, pliers and jaw spreaders etc.

 Transportation to Reilly Lake is out of La Ronge Saskatchewan on a floatplane.
 It's approximately an hour and twenty minute flight to the camp.